Back surgery is unlike an appendectomy, heart valve replacement or removal of a cancerous lesion.

 - Poor blood supply to the disc (yes, this is visible on MRIs) which can be stimulated through various protocols once it’s understood.

 - Improper exercises, adjustments or stretches which are counterproductive or given in the incorrect order or improper intensity.

 Our center specializes in these difficult and chronic cases when you’ve not been helped elsewhere.
 These are the only patients we see.
 Reading the articles, studies and listening to the patients on this website will give you more information and help you see if our office is right for you.

-As I’ve said, spine surgery can be effective and necessary; but, it should be used only as a last treatment option.
-Be sure to speak with us at The Morris Spinal Stenosis and Disc Center first to see if there is a better, non-surgical method.
+As I’ve said, spine surgery can be effective and necessary but, it should be used only as a last treatment option.
+Be sure to speak with us at Spinal Stenosis and Disc Center, Inc. first to see if there is a better, non-surgical method.
 If you are one of the 5% that need surgery, we’ll help you find the best surgeon and surgical procedure for you.
 Call 310-451-5851 for more information.